Home

 How will you know if swelling is one of the lymphoma symptoms?

-The swelling persists. - Swollen lymph nodes usually return to normal size within a few weeks or months when the infection has cleared after an antibiotic treatment.
+When swollen lymph nodes return to normal size within a few weeks or months after you take antibiotics mean they are signs or symptoms of only an infection.
 A swelling that doesn't subside even after treatment is one of the warning signs you must see your doctor for.

-The swelling is accompanied by other suspicious signs or symptoms.
-Other signs are...
+3. The swelling is accompanied by other suspicious signs.

-• swollen belly or abdominal pressure - Your belly may swell if the cancer affects the lymphatic tissues in the abdomen.
+Your belly may swell if the cancer affects the lymphatic tissues in the abdomen.
 If you are female, it may look like you are pregnant.
-Swelling may put pressure in your intestines.
-This blocks the passage of stool creating abdominal pain.
+Swelling may put pressure in your intestines and block the passage of stool creating new symptoms such as abdominal pain.

-• chest pain and respiratory problems like coughing or shortness of breath - These symptoms are caused when the cancer already affects the lymphatic tissue of the thymus gland.
-The thymus gland is located in front of your heart, thus you may feel discomfort on the chest.
+Respiratory problems are also signs which include coughing or shortness of breath.
+They are symptoms caused when the cancer already affects the lymphatic tissue of the thymus gland.
+The thymus gland is located in front of your heart.
+Thus, you may feel discomfort signs on the chest.

-A swollen thymus can also put pressure on the trachea causing respiratory problems such as difficulty in breathing.
+A swollen thymus can also put pressure on the trachea causing respiratory symptoms such as difficulty in breathing.

-This results to infections and you starting to experience the additional signs and symptoms:
+This results to infections and additional signs and symptoms such as:

 • excessive fatigue,